robertbraeutigam/oscar/README.md

  * There is no `null`.
  * There are no static methods, no companion objects or similar built-in singletons.
  * There is no inheritance at all, only implementing interfaces is possible.
- * There are no mutable local variables or parameters, only instance variables can be mutated.
+ * Reduced mutability.
+There are no mutable local variables or parameters, only instance variables can be mutated, occasionally.
  * There are no blocking operations.
-It is not possible to sleep, wait, synchronize or otherwise block a thread in Oscar.
+It is not possible to sleep, wait, synchronize or otherwise block a (system) thread in Oscar.
  * No primitive values, everything is an object.
  * Objects do not have any methods by default.
 No `equals()`, `hashCode()`, `toString()`.
  * No `instanceof`, `getClass()`, no reflection.
  * No serialization.
  * No cycles, looping structures.
- * All exceptions are checked, including those in lambda expressions.

 ## Syntax